Hung Liu: Awards and achievements

 Liu has received numerous awards, including two painting fellowships from the National Endowment for the Arts and a Joan Mitchell Fellowship.
 In 2011 she received an SGC International Award for Lifetime Achievement in Printmaking from the Southern Graphics Council.
 Other awards include a Society for the Encouragement of Contemporary Art (SECA) award and a Eureka Fellowship.

 She was the Professor Emerita of Painting at Mills College in Oakland, California, where she taught from 1990 until retiring in 2014.

 Death

 Liu died from pancreatic cancer on 7 August 2021 in Oakland, California.
-At the time of her passing, the de Young Museum in San Francisco had a collection of her work on exhibit.
-The exhibition will run until 7 August 2022.
+At the time of her death, the De Young Museum in San Francisco had a collection of her work on exhibit.
+The exhibition ran until 7 August 2022.
 Liu was in the process of developing an exhibition at the Smithsonian's National Portrait Gallery before her death.
-Hung Liu: Portraits of Promised Lands opened in August 27, 2021 and closed on May 30, 2022.
+Hung Liu: Portraits of Promised Lands opened on 27 August 2021 and closed on 30 May 2022.